Skip to main content

 List & Create Dialects

-List all output format dialects and create new ones.
-Dialects configure date formats, number locales, delimiters, encoding, and boolean pairs for consistent output.
+List and create output format dialects that set date formats, number locales, CSV delimiters, encoding, null representation, and boolean pairs for output.

-Dialects define how extracted values are formatted in output.
-Rather than hardcoding format preferences into each schema, you create a dialect once and reference it across multiple schemas.
+A dialect defines how extracted values are formatted in output: date patterns, number locales, delimiters, and more.
+Rather than hardcoding format preferences into each schema, you create a dialect once with POST /v1/dialects and reference it across multiple schemas.
 This keeps output formatting consistent and easy to change globally.

 A dialect controls six formatting dimensions: date format strings (e.g. YYYY-MM-DD vs DD/MM/YYYY), number locale (e.g. en-US uses commas for thousands, de-DE uses periods), CSV delimiter (comma, semicolon, tab), null representation (empty string, N/A, NULL), encoding (utf-8, latin-1), and boolean format pairs (e.g. ["Yes", "No"] or ["1", "0"]).